boyum/sindre-is/sometimes-blogging/display-hrefs-in-printed-documents.md

 Printed documents only have two dimensions, and they aren't even clickable?!
 How can we tell the user what the underlined text goes to?

 By using the `content` property together with the `attr()` CSS function, we can display the value of any attribute.
 As `href` is an attribute on `a` elements, surely we can display this too, right?
-Of course!
+Of course!s

 ```html
 <a href="https://dev.to">a link with no clear sign of where it points to</a>